nerds-with-keyboards/routerino/README.md

 - Smart sizing: Uses aspect-ratio only to prevent layout shift without forcing dimensions
 - Hides images initially with `opacity: 0` to prevent broken image icons during load

-**Note:** Image optimization requires `ffmpeg` to be installed.
-Without it, images work normally but without blur placeholders.
-Install with `brew install ffmpeg` (Mac), `apt install ffmpeg` (Ubuntu), or `choco install ffmpeg` (Windows).
+**Note:** Image optimization requires `ffmpeg` to be installed on your system.
+Install with `brew install ffmpeg` (Mac), `apt install ffmpeg` (Debian/Ubuntu), or `choco install ffmpeg` (Windows).
+Without ffmpeg, the Image component still works but falls back to the original image without optimization.
+A warning is shown during build if ffmpeg is not found but Image components are used.

 ##### CI/CD Setup for Image Optimization

-To enable image optimization in your CI/CD pipeline, you need to install ffmpeg.
-Here are examples for the most common setups:
+For CI/CD environments without ffmpeg pre-installed, you'll need to install it as part of your build process.
+Here are examples:

 ###### GitHub Actions